mingmllu/tf-sandbox/README.md

 [Ref2](https://websiteforstudents.com/install-proprietary-nvidia-gpu-drivers-on-ubuntu-16-04-17-10-18-04/)

 ## Install Anaconda on Ubuntu 16.04 LTS
 1. Download the latest Anaconda installer bash script at https://www.anaconda.com/download/#linux.
+Don't worry about Anaconda's Python version.
+If you need a specific Python version, you can create a conda environment with the Python version.
 Once it is finished, you should see the file "Anaconda3-2018.12-Linux-x86_64.sh" in ~/Downloads.
 2. Change directory to ~/Downloads, run ```bash Anaconda3-2018.12-Linux-x86_64.sh```

 ## Install TensorFlow in Anaconda